javiermerinom/gene_expression_breast_cancer-classification-analysis/README.md

-# Gene Expression Analysis for Breast Cancer Classification and Survival Analysis
+# Gene Expression Analysis for Breast Cancer Stage Classification and Survival Analysis

 ## 🏗️ Project Context
 This was a research project developed as teamwork for the third term of the Post-Degree Diploma in Data Analytics in Langara College.